bytebase/bytebase.com/content/docs/get-started/step-by-step/add-an-instance.md

 title: Add an Instance
 ---

-`Database Instance` or simply `Instance` models after a single database server which is usually accessed via a host:port address.
-A typical database instance could be your on-premises MySQL instance, an AWS RDS instance etc. Each `Database Instance` belongs to an `Environment`.
+**Database Instance** or simply **Instance** models after a single database server accessed via a host:port address or a primary/replica cluster.
+A typical database instance could be your on-premises MySQL instance, a PostgreSQL cluster, an AWS RDS instance etc. Each **Database Instance** belongs to an **Environment**.

 ## Prerequisites